Article Categories

 Parameters

-options (optional) − This parameter is an Object which provides additional customizations to our circle.
-Using this parameter colour, cursor, border width and a lot of other properties can be changed related to the object of which opacity is a property
+options (optional) ?
+This parameter is an Object which provides additional customizations to our circle.
+Using this parameter colour, cursor, border width and a lot of other properties can be changed related to the object of which

 Options Keys

-opacity − This property accepts a Number that allows us to control the opacity of an object.
-The default value of opacity property is 1.
+opacity ?
+This property accepts a Number that allows us to control the opacity of an object.
+The default value is 1 (fully opaque).
+Valid range is 0 (transparent) to 1 (opaque).

 Let's see a code to see how our circle object looks like with the default value of opacity property.